sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **Executing scenarios:**

  To execute the scenarios, you can use either portal or CLI to create resources such as namespace, clients, topicspaces, etc. using the provided ARM templates / JSONs.
 (You can use other methods such as GitHub deploy to Azure or ARM client to perform these steps)
-	- MQTT Broker is currently supported only in Central US EUAP region
+	- MQTT capability is currently supported only in Central US EUAP region
-- To connect to the new MQTT broker, the clients must use authenticated based on X.509 certificates.
+- To connect to the new MQTT feature, the clients must use authenticated based on X.509 certificates.
 Clients can be authenticated using a CA signed certificate or a thumbprint of a self-signed certificate.
     - CA certificate is also a nested resource under the namespace, so each scenario will provide instructions on how to load a CA certificate vs. how to use self-signed certificate.
 Once the client is connected regular pub/sub operations will work.
     - One and only one authentication type properties (from CertificateThumbprint or CertificateSubject) must be provided in the Create/Update Payload for Client.
 - To test the message pub/sub, you can use any of your favorite tool.
 However, we provided sample code in Python using the Paho MQTT client.
 You can clone the repo and use it for testing.